190 - AFFORDABLE HOUSING DENSITY BONUSES AND INCENTIVES15

 9.

-"Restricted Affordable Unit" means a dwelling unit within a Housing Development that will be available at an Affordable Rent or Affordable Housing Cost as specified in the State Housing Density Bonuses and Incentives Law.
+"Restricted Affordable Unit" means a dwelling unit within a Housing Development that will be available at an Affordable Rent or Affordable Housing Cost as defined in the State Housing Density Bonuses and Incentives Law.

 10.